Overview

 Journal Entry

 The following screenshot illustrates the General Ledger impact upon transaction completion.
-The net effect is that you've repaid Settle $1,015, and incurred $1,000 of Office Supplies expense, and $15 of Interest Expense.
+The net effect is that you have repaid Settle $1,015, and incurred $1,000 of Office Supplies expense, and $15 of Interest Expense.

 Did this answer your question?